hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/301__Anand_Hudli.md

 > > object, it should be treated as a single cognition.
 >
 >
-> ​Does this indicate the series of vRttis in seeing any object?
+> Does this indicate the series of vRttis in seeing any object?
 For example,
 > if I keep looking at a ghaTa, there is a ghaTa-vRtti which is momentary,
 > but another momentary ghaTa-vRtti follows it which is exactly the same in
 > space, but with a little difference in time, and so on.
 Are these series of